-The large-scale maps (1:10,000 or 1:15,000) normally have the course pre-printed on waterproof paper, and are drawn especially for orienteering to show everything from large hills down to the smallest pit.
+The large-scale maps (1:10,000 or 1:15,000) normally have the course pre-printed on waterproof paper and are drawn specially for orienteering to show everything from large hills down to the smallest pit.
 One thing to be careful of when you first see the map is that white doesn't represent open fields (as on an Ordnance Survey map), but instead runnable forest.
 If you are not sure what a symbol means there is usually a key on the map to tell you.
 To make things easier when using a compass, the North lines on the map point to Magnetic North so there is no need to make any complicated adjustments.

 What do I need to take part?

 Full leg cover is usually required at orienteering events, so shorts are not suitable.
 Tracksuit bottoms or lycra tights will do, the lighter the better, or any old clothes.
 Jeans are not a good idea, as if it is wet they hold the water and take a long time to dry out.
 A T-shirt is fine for your upper body, though you may like to consider long sleeves.
 For footwear, trail or fell running shoes are best, but any shoes with a good grip will do.
 Wear old clothes if possible - they will probably get dirty.
 You might want to bring some clean clothes to change into after you’ve finished your course - don’t forget spare shoes and dry socks.
 Extras you might like to consider depending on the conditions are waterproofs, a woolly hat, and gloves.